faizm4765/faizm4765/README.md

 ### Hi there 👋, My name is Faiz Mohammad

+*Since I'm not so good at Dynamic Programming, I might not remember my last encounter with you😁😜*

 ![Learn.
 Think.
 Grow.](https://github.com/faizm4765/faizm4765/blob/main/Learn.%20Code.%20Grow..png)

 I am a life long student who just enjoys coding stuff, be it DS algos or web dev.
 While doing this, at the same I try to share all that I learn to other folks in this community through my LinkedIn posts and Youtube channel.
 Always ready to discuss code and food!!

-Skills: C++ / JAVA / PYTHON / ALGORITHMS / REACT / JS / HTML / CSS
+## Skills:
+  👨‍ C++
+  🔰 JAVA
+  🐍 PYTHON
+  🍕 ALGORITHMS
+  📱 REACT
+  😜 HTML/ CSS/ JS

 - 🔭 I’m currently working on building some exiting stuff using what I have learnt till now
 - 🌱 I’m currently learning how to live life at the full potential